Disputes over arms for Syria cloud U.S.-Russian peace drive

 "We will chase them all the way to hell if a decision is not taken to stop Hezbollah's attack on Syrian land," Brigadier-General Salem Idris told Al-Arabiya television channel.

-Idris, a defector from Assad's military, is a favoured channel for Western aid to rebels, although his control over diverse armed factions is thought to be limited.
+Idris, a defector from Assad's military, is a favored channel for Western aid to rebels, although his control over diverse armed factions is thought to be limited.

 Violence in Syria is gradually spreading to Lebanon, raising fears for the fate of a small nation that lost anywhere between 100,000 and 150,000 dead in its own 1975-90 civil war.